Please note that we are no longer accepting cases for Transvaginal Surgical Mesh.

 FDA Issues Public Health Notification

-In October 2008, the FDA issued a public health notification to warn consumers about the risks of complication from the transvaginal placement of surgical mesh.
+In October 2008, the FDA issued a public health notification to warn consumers about the risks of complications from the transvaginal placement of surgical mesh.
 Although rare, the complications posed serious health risks to women.
 The FDA recommended that physicians receive additional training in the use of the products and give more information to patients about the mesh in an effort to reduce injuries and complications.

 In some cases, vaginal scarring that resulted in significant discomfort and pain was reported.
 Patients also noted a decrease in their quality of life a result of the pain and scarring.
-The size and shape of the mesh, the surgical technique used in the placing the mesh inside the body, the patient’s estrogen levels, and other factors appeared to contribute to the risk of complications, the FDA said.
+The size and shape of the mesh, the surgical technique used in placing the mesh inside the body, the patient’s estrogen levels, and other factors appeared to contribute to the risk of complications, the FDA said.

 According to the FDA, during a three-year period, more than 1,000 women reported complications from the surgical mesh.
-Reports of the mesh eroding through vaginal wall, infection, pain, urinary problems, and recurrence of the underlying problem for which surgery was initially performed we received.
+Reports of the mesh eroding through the vaginal wall, infection, pain, urinary problems, and recurrence of the underlying problem for which surgery was initially performed we received.
 Bowel, bladder, and blood vessel perforations also were been reported, and in many cases, these complications required extensive additional surgeries to correct.

 Pelvic organ prolapse is a common condition, particularly among older women who have given birth at some point in their lives.
-Following pregnancy and child birth, the muscles and tissue supporting the uterus, bladder, and other pelvic organs may be stretched out and weakened.
+Following pregnancy and childbirth, the muscles and tissue supporting the uterus, bladder, and other pelvic organs may be stretched out and weakened.
 As a result, the organs may shift around inside the body and create problems.

-The bladder may prolapsed and fall toward the vagina, creating a large bulge in the front vaginal wall.
+The bladder may be prolapsed and fall toward the vagina, creating a large bulge in the front vaginal wall.
 The bladder and the urethra commonly prolapse together, creating a condition called a cystourethrocele that is the most common type of prolapse seen in women.
 Pelvic organ prolapsed can occur in several degrees, commonly called mild, moderate, and severe, depending on the degree of movement and the number of internal organs affected.

 Stress urinary incontinence is a condition in which urine leaks from the body during regular daily activities such as coughing, laughing, sneezing, or exercising.
-The condition is most often caused by weakness in the muscles surround the pelvis resulting from childbirth and pregnancy.
-In time of increased pressure on the abdomen, the weakened muscles in the pelvis can allow the urethra to involuntarily leak urine.
+The condition is most often caused by weakness in the muscles surrounding the pelvis resulting from childbirth and pregnancy.
+In times of increased pressure on the abdomen, the weakened muscles in the pelvis can allow the urethra to involuntarily leak urine.
 In women, stress urinary incontinence can require surgery to correct, but in men, the condition is common and more easily treatable.